 Serves much of west Plano.

-If you are looking for an experienced local agent who works personally with each of his clients, please call 972 355-3511 or send me an e-mail and let's talk about how I can assist you.
-If you will be coming from outside the DFW area and would like for me to show you homes while you are here, please call me before finalizing your travel plans.
+If you are looking for an uniquely qualified buyer's agent who works personally with each of his clients, please call 972 355-3511 or send me an e-mail and let's talk about how I can assist you.
+If you will be coming from outside the DFW area and want me to show you houses while you are here, please call me before finalizing your travel plans.